Florence Mills: Life and career

 After Shuffle Along, Lew Leslie, a white promoter, hired Mills and Thompson to appear nightly at the Plantation Club.
 The revue featured Mills and a wide range of Black artists, including visiting performers such as Paul Robeson.
 In 1922, Leslie turned the nightclub acts into a Broadway show, The Plantation Revue.
 It opened at the Forty-Eighth Street Theatre on July 22.
 The English theatrical impresario Charles B. Cochran brought the Plantation company to London, and they appeared at the London Pavilion in spring 1923 in a show he produced called Dover Street to Dixie.
 The show featured a local all-white cast in the first half and Mills starring with the all-Black Plantation cast in the second half.

-In 1924 she headlined at the Palace Theatre, and became an international star with the hit show Lew Leslie's Blackbirds (1926).
+In 1924 she headlined at the Palace Theatre, and became an international star with the hit show Lew Leslie's Blackbirds of 1926 at the Les Ambassadeurs in Paris, in Ostend and the London Pavilion in 1926.
 Among her fans when she toured Europe was the then Prince of Wales, Edward, who told the press that he had seen Blackbirds 11 times.

 Many in the black press admired her popularity and saw her as a role model: not only was she a great entertainer but she was also able to serve as "an ambassador of good will from the blacks to the whites... a living example of the potentialities of the Negro of ability when given a chance to make good".